-The CHOP Information Services Innovation Excellence Program is a formal, year-long, competitive program designed to provide both undergraduate and graduate students with practical training and exposure to leading-edge technology and trends in healthcare IT.
+The CHOP Information Services Co-op/Intern Program is a formal, year-long, competitive program designed to provide both undergraduate and graduate students with practical training and exposure to leading-edge technology and trends in healthcare IT.

 Successful applicants will work a minimum of three months at CHOP, and will have the opportunity to work on ongoing projects and assist with developing strategic initiatives.
 Ongoing interaction with leadership both in IS and hospital-wide will expose the student to various leadership styles and initiatives in the organization.
-Learn more about the Innovation Excellence Program.
+Download the Co-op/Intern Program brochure.

 |Cycle||Jobs Posted||Interview Dates||Start Dates|